Harem: The Median and Achaemenid Empires

 Little is known about the alleged harems of the Parthians.
-Parthian royal men reportedly had several wives and kept them fairly secluded from all men but relatives and eunuchs.
+Parthian royal men reportedly had several wives and kept them fairly secluded from all men except for relatives and eunuchs.
 According to Roman sources, Parthian kings had harems full of female slaves and hetairas secluded from contact with men, and royal women were not allowed to participate in the royal banquets.
 Also aristocratic Parthian men appear to have had harems, as Roman sources report of rich men travelling with hundreds of guarded concubines.
 However, the Roman reports about Parthian harems seem to mirror the traditional Greek reports about the Achaemenid harems, and they similarly are biased, and cannot be verified by archeological evidence.

 Sasanian Empire

 The information about the Sasanian harem reveals a picture that closely mirrors the alleged Achaemenid customs.

-In the Sassanian Empire, Roman reports that it was common for men to have multiple wives.
+In the Sassanian Empire, Roman reports say that it was common for men to have multiple wives.
 The hierarchy of the Sassanian harem is not clear.
-The Sassanian kings had one chief consort, who was the mother of the heir to the throne, as well as several wives of lower rank and concubines, all of whom accompanied him on travels, even on campaigns.
-Five titles are attested for royal women: “royal princess” (duxšy, duxt); “Lady” (bānūg); “Queen” (bānbišn); “Queen of the Empire” ([Ērān]šahr bānbišn) and “Queen of Queens” (bānbišnān bānbišn).
-The rank of these titles has been the matter of debate and it appears that their status varied depending on circumstances and that the highest female rank was not necessarily borne by the chief wife, but could be held by a daughter or a sister.
+The Sassanian kings had one chief consort, who was the mother of the heir to the throne, as well as having several wives of lower rank, and concubines, all of whom accompanied him on travels, and even on campaigns.
+Five titles are attested to for royal women: "royal princess" (duxšy, duxt); "Lady" (bānūg); "Queen" (bānbišn); "Queen of the Empire" ([Ērān]šahr bānbišn) and "Queen of Queens" (bānbišnān bānbišn).
+The rank of these titles has been a matter of debate and it appears that their status varied depending on circumstances and that the highest female rank was not necessarily borne by the chief wife, but could be held by a daughter or a sister.
 The Sasanian harem was supervised by eunuchs, and also had female singers and musicians.

-However, while the Sasanian kings had harems, women in the Sassanid Empire in general did not live in seclusion and elaborate harems were detested and appear to have been exceptions to the rule, which is illustrated by the fact that big harems when they occurred, were abhorred by the public.
+However, while the Sasanian kings had harems, women in the Sassanid Empire in general did not live in seclusion; elaborate harems were detested and appear to have been exceptions to the rule, which is illustrated by the fact that big harems – when they occurred – were abhorred by the public.

 According to Sasanian legend, of all the Persian kings, Khosrow II was the most extravagant in his hedonism.
 He searched his realm to find the most beautiful girls, and it was rumored that about 3,000 of them were kept in his harem.
-This practice was widely condemned by the public, who abhorred of him keeping those girls in seclusion and denying them the benefit of marriage and progeny, and it was counted as the fourth of the eight crimes for which he was later tried and executed.
-Khosrow himself claimed that he sent his favorite wife Shirin every year to offer them a possibility of leaving his harem with a dowry for marriage, but that their luxurious lifestyle always prompted them to refuse his offer.
+This practice was widely condemned by the public, who abhorred the fact that he kept the women in seclusion, denying them the benefit of marriage and progeny; this was counted as the fourth of the eight crimes for which he was later tried and executed.
+Khosrow himself claimed that he sent his favorite wife Shirin every year with an offer of the possibility of leaving his harem with a dowry for marriage, but that their luxurious lifestyle always prompted the women and girls to refuse his offer.